c-arthurs/labelstrip/README.md

 ### Acknowledgement

 This script is built around the amazing [anonymize-slide](https://github.com/bgilbert/anonymize-slide).
 Their script was updated to python three to install it into this GUI.

+If you are looking for the python program to strip the labels without the GUI then please use their scripts directly.